simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 means, standard deviations, and durations, with each black point being an individual signal reading.
-We use the signal-level data partly for accuracy - because converting each red line and dozens of black basecalling into one of four letters invariably loses lots of information - and partly because those basecalls might not be available in, say, the field, where the portability of the nanopore sequencers really shines.
+We use the signal-level data partly for accuracy - because converting each red line and dozens of black points into one of four letters invariably loses lots of information - and partly because those basecalls might not be available in, say, the field, where the portability of the nanopore sequencers really shines.